 While Europe is safe and easy for solo travelers, some destinations are more ideal than others.
 You need to have clear ideas in terms of what you’re looking for because no place is right for all.
 Are you looking for fun and parties or peaceful surroundings or wild nature?
 The countries I have selected have something for everyone.
 Here are my best places to travel alone in Europe:

-Best Places to Travel Alone in Europe – Iceland
+Best Places for Travelling Alone in Europe – Iceland

 Iceland is the most peaceful country in Europe according to The Global Peace Index 2017 and safety is rarely a concern for solo travelers.
 Iceland will simply blow your mind away with its natural beauty and the people are meant to be some of the most sociable and friendly people in the world.